AmaduKamara/book-store/README.md

 # Book Store - app for storing and managing books

-In this project, I built a basic React Calculator App that allows Maths Magicians to perform basic mathematical calculations.
+In this project, I built a basic React Bookstore app to perform creation and deletion of books from the redux store.
-I achieved that by using React, a JavaScript library for building user interfaces.
+I achieved that by using React, a JavaScript library for building user interfaces, redux for state management and Tailwind CSS for styling the UI.

 #### Desktop Screenshot